Woody Shaw: Early life and background

+Career

 Paris and Eric Dolphy (early 1960s)

 In 1963, after many local professional jobs, Shaw worked for Willie Bobo (with Chick Corea and Joe Farrell), and performed and recorded as a sideman with Eric Dolphy, with whom he made his recorded debut, Iron Man.
 Dolphy, who was living in Paris, unexpectedly died in June 1964.
 Shaw was nonetheless invited to Paris to join Dolphy's colleague, Nathan Davis, and the two men found steady work all over Europe.
-While living in Paris, they frequented the club Le Chat Qui Peche, and Shaw crossed paths with musicians such as Bud Powell, Kenny Clarke, Johnny Griffin, Dexter Gordon, Art Taylor, other lesser-known musicians such as John Bodwin, and French musicians including Jean-Louis Chautemps, Rene Urtreger, Jacques Thollot and Jef Gilson.
+While living in Paris, they frequented the club Le Chat Qui Pêche, and Shaw crossed paths with musicians such as Bud Powell, Kenny Clarke, Johnny Griffin, Dexter Gordon, Art Taylor, other lesser-known musicians such as John Bodwin, and French musicians including Jean-Louis Chautemps, René Urtreger, Jacques Thollot, and Jef Gilson.
 After some time, Shaw demanded that two of his contemporaries, organist Larry Young and drummer Billy Brooks, be relocated to Paris.
 The four young musicians – Davis, Shaw, Young, and Brooks – continued living and performing in France, intermittently touring cities in Europe, including Berlin, Germany.

 Blue Note Records (mid-to-late 1960s)

 By the mid-1960s, Shaw had successfully absorbed the concepts and influence of his mentor and friend, saxophonist Dolphy, and was meanwhile exploring the harmonic innovations of saxophonist John Coltrane and pianist McCoy Tyner.
 Both musicians contributed greatly to the development of Shaw's style as a trumpeter and composer.

-Shaw returned to the U.S. from Paris in 1965, and began his career as one of the Blue Note label's regular trumpet players, working steadily with their roster of artists.
-He replaced Carmell Jones in the Horace Silver quintet (1965–1966), and made his Blue Note debut on Silver's The Cape Verdean Blues, followed by Larry Young's Unity (1965); the album with Young featured three of his compositions ("Zoltan", "Moontrane", and "Beyond All Limits").
+Shaw returned to the U.S. from Paris in 1965 and began his career as one of Blue Note Records' regular trumpet players, working steadily with their roster of artists.
+He replaced Carmell Jones in the Horace Silver quintet (1965–66) and made his Blue Note debut on Silver's The Cape Verdean Blues, followed by Larry Young's Unity (1965); the album with Young featured three of his compositions ("Zoltan", "Moontrane", and "Beyond All Limits").
 "Moontrane", dedicated to Coltrane, was written when Shaw was 18 years old and was his earliest composition.

-Shaw also collaborated frequently and recorded with Corea (1966–67, 1969), Jackie McLean (1967), Booker Ervin (1968), Tyner (1968), Andrew Hill (1969), Herbie Hancock, and Bobby Hutcherson.
+Shaw also collaborated frequently and recorded with Chick Corea (1966–67, 1969), Jackie McLean (1967), Booker Ervin (1968), Tyner (1968), Andrew Hill (1969), Herbie Hancock, and Bobby Hutcherson.
 In 1968–69, he worked intermittently with Max Roach, touring with him in Iran.
-Shaw also worked as a studio musician, in pit orchestras, and on Broadway musicals.
+Shaw also worked as a studio musician, in pit orchestras, and for Broadway musicals.